-However, after a year hearing university stories from all his friends, now was the time to bite the bullet.
-He headed back to the UK to continue education.
+However, after a year of hearing university stories from all his friends, now was the time to bite the bullet.
+He headed back to the UK to continue his education.
 Scott attended Birmingham City University, taking a business and marketing degree.
 His father had seen great success in business during his career, and Scott considered business as a natural choice too.
-However…
+However...

 After a year I realised it wasn't what I wanted to do.
 I'd always been into computers so I started building computers about age 15, and I just loved it.

 Much like myself, Scott loved tinkering with computers.
 During his teenage years he had helped his family set up their own exchange server and VOIP phones, to talk to each other from across the world.
 So he changed his degree to business information technology, but it didn't take long before he was chomping at the bit to actually work.

 What I also hated was not earning money, so I got a job.